MeidoPromotionAssociation/COM3D2.JustAnotherTranslator.Plugin/README.md

   internationalization of COM3D2, you can choose English, Simplified Chinese, and Traditional Chinese in the game, while the translation file needs to use the English entry, which is confusing for users of other languages.
 - It can only use the official subtitle system.
+- It has poor support for languages other than English.

 ### YATranslator